cpfaff/rbefdata_paper/paper/rbefdata.md

 root recovery was lower than leaf recovery, and biomass recovery (leaves and fine roots) was lower than soil recovery.
-Whereas the relative leaf and root recovery were significantly higher in species mixtures compared with monocultures (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).
+Whereas the relative leaf and root recovery were significantly higher in species mixtures compared with monoculture (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).

 Our results demonstrate that species richness of mixtures increases system N